 Current Board Bios

-David Misenheimer, Treasurer
+David Misenheimer, President

 David Misenheimer has been volunteering his time and energy to Chatham Marketplace since before the store opened.
 He served on the Board previously, from 2008-2011.
 David has a B.S. in Chemical Engineering from NCSU and has worked at the U.S. EPA for over 29 years.
 His management, data, and financial experience should serve the Marketplace well.
 A native North Carolinian, David has lived in Pittsboro for 32 years where, with his wife, Jan, they’ve raised their 3 sons.
 His current passions are cycling, hiking, backpacking, and cooking.